Is Sport Management A Good Major? Benefits, Salary, & Requirements

 Yes, it is.

-With the right mindset and commitment, a major in this field can turn out to be one of the best career choices you make.
+With the right mindset and commitment, a major in this field can be one of your best career choices.

 Is sports management a hard major?